 Alternative performance measures are marked with .
 For more information, please see Alternative Performance Measures section.

-1) Outokumpu has redefined its capital employed and ROCE definitions in 2022.
-Information for 2021 has been restated accordingly.
+$^{^{1)}}$ Outokumpu has redefined its capital employed and ROCE definitions in 2022.
+Information for 2021 has in relation to sales

 2) In 2021, Outokumpu changed its main personnel amount measure from headcount to full-time equivalent personnel.